walterfreeman/phys307/projects/project1.md

 `else` clause, if you don’t want to do anything in the event that `b` does not evenly divide `a`.

+* a) Test your code.
+Does it correctly detect prime numbers?
+Describe how you tested it in your writeup.

- * a) For N = $10^6$, estimate (roughly, but tell me how you got the estimate) how many arithmetic operations are required to do this with your code, and how long it will take.
+* b) For N = $5 \times 10^5$, estimate (roughly, but tell me how you got the estimate) how many arithmetic operations are required to do this with your code, and how long it will take.
 Go ahead and do it; was your estimate accurate?
 How long would it take for N = $10^9$? ?
-Is this a reasonable calculation?
+Is this a reasonable calculation to perform?
+(Note that if you do this the naive way, it may take fifteen minutes or so to run!
+You can leave it running while you do something else.
+       Note that you can time how long a particular program takes to complete by saying, for instance, `time ./prime`.

- * b) Can you think of any small modifications to your program that will speed it up?
+* c) Can you think of any small modifications to your program that will speed it up?
 Discuss these modifications and estimate how much each will speed up your calculation (estimates can be of the form “this will make it go twice as fast” or “this will make it go drastically faster”).
 Then make these modifications.
+       There are two modifications I have in mind.

+* d) As a hint for optimizing your program (part c), the C command `break;` immediately exits the innermost `for` loop.
+There is some inspiration for how to use it in the sample programs linked on the website.
+There is a second optimization I have in mind that involves a very small change, but will also greatly speed up the program!